devhelpr/prompttoform/libs/react-forms/README.md

 #### classes

-The `classes` object allows you to override CSS classes for different form components:
+The `classes` object allows you to override CSS classes for different form components. **Note: This is the legacy approach.
+For new projects, use `colorClasses` and `styleClasses` instead.**

 ```tsx
 <FormRenderer